Port Jervis NY Civil War Monument, Stephen Crane & a Lynching

 Many men from Port Jervis joined the Orange Blossom Regiment, the 124th New York Volunteer Regiment, during the Civil War.

 In the rainy morning, I looked up at the monument.
 It is forty-five feet tall with flag bearer at the top of the column.
-The monument was designed by Eleazer Frederick Carr of Quincy, Massachusetts firm of Frederick and Field and sculpted by Edward King.
+The monument was designed by Eleazer Frederick Carr of Quincy, Massachusetts of the firm of Frederick and Field and sculpted by Edward King.

 At the base are four designs showing the different services of the Union.